 My husband prepared his bas cedar bark concoction with coconut water.
 He placed the bark in a jug of coconut water and let it steep for three days before consuming it.
 This is just one way to prepare this herbal medicine.

 Precaution is always necessary when consuming herbs, including bas cedar.
-Therefore, in case of pregnancy and high blood pressure, avoid using bas cedar bark.
+Therefore, in case of pregnancy and high blood pressure, avoid using bas cedar bark medicinal herb.